Az-Net/Az-Net/Pictures/Inspirations/readme.md

 This depiction uses modern interpretations of their art.
 -The Scarab represents Khet.
 -The Pillar of Djed represents the Ib.
--The Solar Disk of Ra represents the Sah.
+-The Solar Disk of Ra and Lunar Disk of Konsu represents the Sah.
 -The Uraeus surrounding the solar disk represents the protection of Ra by Mehen.
 -The Wings of Ma'at represents the Ba.
 -The Cartouche represents the Ren.